-If you do not tell PKCertTool where to look for a certificate database when you add certificates, PKCertTool searches in the following places, listed in order:
+If you do not tell PKCertTool where to look for a certificate database when you add certificates, PKCertTool will take the following actions, in order:

-- 1. Locations (if any) specified by the following environment variables: - \$ROOT_CERTIFICATES for the database containing the ROOT store - \$CA_CERTIFICATES for the database containing the CA store - \$ADDRESS_BOOK_CERTIFICATES for the database containing the AddressBook store - \$MY_CERTIFICATES for the database containing the MY store
+- 1. Search locations (if any) specified by the following environment variables: - \$ROOT\CERTIFICATES for the database containing the ROOT store - \$CA\CERTIFICATES for the database containing the CA store - \$ADDRESS\BOOK\CERTIFICATES for the database containing the AddressBook store - \$MY\CERTIFICATES for the database containing the MY store

-See the section "Setting Environment Variables for Certificate Stores," below.
+See the section "Setting Environment Variables for Certificate Stores," later in this chapter.

-- 2. \$HOME/certificates.db, where \$HOME is the user's home directory - /usr/local/certificates.db.
-NOTE: By default, PKZIP does not create, read, or write to a MY store in this shared location.
-The MY store contains the user's private keys.
+- 2. Locate \$HOME/certificates.db, where \$HOME is the user's home directory. - 3.
+Create \$HOME/certificates.db.